 Manaslu Circuit Trek (Larkya-la Pass-5106m)– 16 Days

-• Accommodation: 4-Star Hotel in Kathmandu/Tea House during Trek
+• Accommodation 4-Star Hotel in Kathmandu/Tea House during Trek

-• Best Season: Spring and Autumn
+• Best Time Spring and Autumn

-• Transportation: Car/Jeep
+• Transportation Car/Jeep

-• Start/End Point: Machhakhola to Dharapani
+• Start/End Machhakhola to Dharapani

-Trip Overview
+Overview

 The Manaslu Circuit Trek is a long and exciting walking journey in Nepal that takes you through some of the country’s most stunning places.
 Unlike the busy Annapurna Circuit Trek, this trail is quieter, letting you enjoy nature and culture without too many people around.
 The government of Nepal calls it a special area because it has border with Tibet and has unique landscapes, so special permit is needed to walk here.
 You also need a licensed guide to show you the way, and you must cary at least two people must go together for safety purpose.
 Snow Bank Adventure makes this trip easy by planning everything for you, performing activities like getting permits to arranging travel and meals.
 Their friendly team will help you every step of the way, so you can only keep you focus on enjoying the journey.